JohnBra/aoc-golang/README.md

 Using advent of code to familiarize myself with golang.

-The goal is to solve all puzzles without external packages.
-Forcing myself to build things like datastructures and algorithms from scratch.

-The project structure may change over time as I add solutions and packages.

 ## Usage

 1. Get your inputs for each day on the [official website](https://adventofcode.com/2024)